lanexs777/271project/README.md

 ```
 $ python WalkSAT_base.py [testcase]
 ```
-if it find a solution, it will print "Solution :" on the terminal else it will print "None".
+If it find a solution, it will print "Solution :" on the terminal else it will print "None".

 ### walkSat_improve

 ```
-$ python wakSat_improve.py [testfile]
+$ python WalkSAT_improve.py [testfile]
 ```
 If it find a solution, it will print the cost time and write the solution in "result" file.
 If not, it will print "no solution."